amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 <BR>
 ![plot of chunk boxplotraw](../img/posts/google-trends-walkthrough/boxplotraw.png)
 <BR><BR>
-Clearly, the term ``beer`` is trending upwards while ``wine`` has been strong but trending flattly over the years. ``GGplot`` is a great plotting mechanism to smooth out the noise and simplify the trend for better udnerstanding:
+Clearly, the term ``beer`` is trending upwards while ``wine`` has been strong but trending flatly over the years. ``GGplot`` is a great plotting mechanism to smooth out the noise and amplify the trend for better understanding:

 ```r